matthiasmullie/scrapbook/README.md

 # Compatibility

-Where possible, Scrapbook supports PHP versions 5.3 up to the current version, as well as HHVM.
-Differences in the exact implementation of the cache backends across these versions & platforms will be mitigated within Scrapbook to ensure uniform behavior.
+Scrapbook supports PHP versions 8.0 up to the current version.
+Differences in implementation of the cache backends across these versions & platforms will be mitigated within Scrapbook to ensure uniform behavior.

-Compatibility with all of these versions & platforms can be confirmed with the provided docker-compose config for PHP versions 5.6 and onwards.
+Compatibility with all of these versions & platforms can be confirmed with the provided docker-compose config for PHP versions 8.0 and onwards.
-Even though officially supported by Scrapbook, lower PHP versions (down to 5.3) are no longer actively being tested because dependencies required for testing have since diverged too much.

-Cache backends that do not have an implementation for a particular version or platform ([Flysystem](#filesystem), on older PHP versions) are obviously not supported.

 Compatibility with old software versions will not be broken easily.
-Not unless there is a compelling reason to do so, like security or performance implications.
-Syntactic sugar is not a reason to break compatibility.
+Not unless  there is a compelling reason to do so, like security or performance implications, or compatibility with other software.
+Syntactic sugar alone is not a reason to break compatibility.

 # License